 At Tsemo Temple, which overlooks Leh and houses powerful deities, you will undergo the first initiatory experience of your trip – participating in a monastic protection ritual, in an environment of trust that will allow you to overcome your fears and suffering.

-In the afternoon, Lhamo Tsewang will take you to meet an amchi, doctor of Tibetan medicine, for a holistic consultation.
-There you will discover the benefits of this 2,500-year-old science, which restores mental and physical balance via natural remedies.
+In the afternoon, Lhamo Tsepak will take you to meet an amchi, doctor of Tibetan medicine, for a holistic consultation.
+There you will discover the benefits of 2,500-year-old science, which restores mental and physical balance via natural remedies.

-In the morning, you’ll attend your first shamanic session with Lhamo Tsewang – a very intense experience.
+In the morning, you’ll attend your first shamanic session with Lhamo Tsepak – a very intense experience.

 Lhamos are powerful healers and expert diviners, widely consulted across the Himalaya.
-After a series of purification rituals, Tsewang will enter into a trance and connect with the deities Lhamo Palden and Tara, thus creating a sacred space for healing and divination, during which you will be invited to ask simple and direct questions.
+After a series of purification rituals, Lhamo Tsepak will enter into a trance and connect with the deities Palden Lhamo and Tara, thus creating a sacred space for healing and divination, during which you will be invited to ask simple and direct questions.

 In the afternoon, you’ll discover the summer residence of the Dalai Lama with its sacred stupas, mound like structures containing Buddhist relics.
 Inaugurated by His Holiness, these sites symbolize the stages of the Buddha’s progress towards enlightenment and are transmitters of his blessings.
 You will be offered time to meditate, followed by a contemplative walk along the Indus – one of the holiest rivers in India – which originates in the sacred Mount Kailash in Tibet.